rdowd003/RD_Mentoring/Getting-Started/git_set_up.md

 27. Repeat step 8, adding a new file title "week1_article_summary.txt"
 28. Repeat steps 9-15 to push this new file into the repository on the branch with your name.
 This file will stay there.

-## Preparing to submit a pull request "8 Always do this before submitting a pull request"
+## Preparing to submit a pull request *Always do this before submitting a pull request*
 29. Fetch upstream master and merge with your repo's master branch
 ```bash
 git fetch rd_upstream